-Specific wrapping requirements for each product can be found on the Amazon Seller Central website above.
+Specific wrapping requirements for each product can be found in Amazon Seller Central.

 - Make yourself a checklist of the packaging requirements that apply to your shipment.
 That way, you won’t overlook anything and you can step yourself through the processes easily.

 - Make sure you have plenty of time for that first shipment.
 Don’t rush it.
 The processes will become second nature over time and you will need to spend less time on it in the future.